Valkatastz/discord-bot/README.md

 # Project License

 The project is lincesed under **MIT License**!
 Copy my work / re-writting it and use of my work for your own profit is not allowed.
-You can use the bot but selling it for your own.
+You can use the bot but not sell it for your own.